anup-cloudguru/AZ900-Learning-HandsOn-Labs/01-introduction-to-cloud-computing.md

 - **What It Is:** Delivers software applications over the internet on a subscription basis.
 - **Control:** Minimal control; you simply use the application.
 - **Example:** Office 365, Gmail.
 - **Use Case:** Google Docs, Dropbox, or Microsoft Outlook are great examples of SaaS.
-Users can access them from any device without installing software or managing updates—the provider takes care of everything..
+Users can access them from any device without installing software or managing updates—the provider takes care of everything.

 | **Service Model** | **You Manage**                     | **Provider Manages**                             | **Typical Use Case**                       |
 |-------------------|------------------------------------|--------------------------------------------------|--------------------------------------------|